zenetralabs/.github/profile/README.md

-# The Lab
+# Welcome to the Labs
-Welcome! we are online
+We are online
 https://zenetralabs.com